mfederczuk/darkpage/README.md

 All elements and their children with the class `darkpage` will be targeted by the stylesheet.
 To style the entire page, just add the class to your `body` element.
+If you also want to have the scrollbar be styled you need to add the class to the `html` element.

 Inline monospace (the `code` element) will not have a background by default.
 Add the `code-bg` class to a parent of the `code` element, or to the element